History of BVFD

 By year end 2015, the department had responded to 4,131 total medical and fire calls, showing no sign of slowing down.
 In 2018, the city received a SAFER grant through FEMA.
 This enabled the department to hire 9 new firefighters be sure all four stations were fully staffed.

-By mid-year 2018, the city fully operates the four stations, with Sims and Wolfgang commanding a staff of 61 full-time firefighters, who also serve as medical personnel — 26 licensed paramedics and 34 licensed EMTs, plus two administrative personnel.
-Each of three 24-hour shifts is commanded by a Battalion Chief and three captains.
+By mid-year 2018, the city fully operated four stations, with Sims and Wolfgang commanding a staff of 61 full-time firefighters, who also serve as medical personnel — 26 licensed paramedics and 34 licensed EMTs, plus two administrative personnel.
+Each of three 24-hour shifts was commanded by a Battalion Chief and three captains.

-The department also operates fully equipped HazMat and Swift-Water Rescue teams, and soon-to-be fully equipped Dive Team, to serve the community which includes seven lakes, along with all of Benton County on a mutual aid contract basis.
+The department also operates fully equipped HazMat and Swift-Water Rescue teams, and a functional Dive Team, to serve the community which includes seven lakes, along with all of Benton County on a mutual aid contract basis.

 With state-of-the-art fire apparatuses and one of the most medically advanced ambulances in the area, the City of Bella Vista Fire Department continues to grow alongside its community, and provide to its residents the most up-to-date protection against loss of life and property.